-At the climactic crown chakra of the song, our auras reflect more than just our individual selves, for the divine or higher Self is with us too now, which connects us to all.
-There are 4 parts to the verse now, instead of two (perhaps for the 4 members of Led Zeppelin and their symbols, or the 4 creatures around the throne of God; see a kind of "throne" below).
-We see "the Lady we all know," who can only be the Goddess: Sophia, Psyche, Mary, Diana, Frigg, the Lady on the World tarot card; she has many names, the universal divine feminine.
+As we "wind" down the spiral path, the "wind" is now at our backs as we reach the song's climactic crown chakra, where the divine connects us beyond our soul to the greater soul.
+There are 4 parts to the verse now, instead of just two (perhaps signifying the 4 members of Led Zeppelin, and their symbols, or the 4 creatures around the Throne of God on The World card; see a kind of "throne" below).
+Plus there's an extra line for the 5th member within them, "the Lady we all know," who can only be the Goddess: Sophia, Psyche, Mary, Diana, Frigg, the Lady on the World tarot card; she has many names, the universal divine feminine.
 She is the inner self of the Lady who originally bought the stairway to heaven, as the seeker on the path.
-She now appears in glorious white light and gold, which refers to the crown chakra (and summer solstice), where we can feel the bliss of realization in which all are one and one is all.
-Using the word "are" emphasizes that this truly is the many and the one, as one.
-This realization is the real meaning of turning lead into gold, like the spiritual alchemists do.
-And we can see the potential gold in all things (and their radiance, as in The Celestine Prophecy).
-Hearing the music of liberation, we find nirvana (the rock of peace), so that we are no longer subject to all the rolls of craving (as Buddha called it), such as the fear of life's troubles.
-It is the essence of virtue and Wisdom.
-This rock is also the philosopher's stone of alchemy, and the same "rock" Pete Townshend refers to at the end of Quadrophenia, another great alchemical spiritual journey in rock music.
+She now appears in glorious white light and gold, which refers to the crown chakra where we feel the bliss of realization in which all are one and one is all.
+Saying that the all "are" one emphasizes that this truly is the many and the one, as one.
+This is the real meaning of turning lead into gold, like the spiritual alchemists do.
+And we can see the gold in all things (or their radiance, as in The Celestine Prophecy).
+Hearing the music of liberation, promised us in the 2nd, 4th and 6th verses, nirvana comes to us-- the rock of peace that stills all the rolls of craving (as Buddha called it), such as the fear of life's troubles.
+This rock is also the philosopher's stone of alchemy, and Pete Townshend refers to the same "rock" at the end of Quadrophenia, another great alchemical spiritual journey in rock music.

-And it's an ongoing process, never complete; much gold still to buy, much work still to do, many illusions and shadows yet to dispell.
-Repeating the line from the first verse shows this, and that our end is in our beginning, or as above, so below.
+And it's an ongoing process; there's much gold still to buy, much work still to do, many shadows yet to dispell, and many others to help climb the stairs.
+Repeating the line from the first verse at the end shows this; that our end is in our beginning, or as above, so below.

 Pretty good, Led Zep!
 And all their millions of fans.